yogesh-studypad/cocos-docs/manual/framework/cocos2d-js/1-about-cocos2d-js/1-1-a-brief-history/en.md

 <img src="http://www.cocos2d-x.org/attachments/download/1508" height=180>

-[Cocos2d-JS](https://github.com/cocos2d/cocos2d-js) is the one game engine for web games and native games, and it is open-source, free-of-charge, user-friendly, and provides multi-platform support.
-Cocos2d-JS makes 2D game programming easier and faster.
+[Cocos2d-JS](https://github.com/cocos2d/cocos2d-js) is the one open source game engine for web games and native games, and it is high performance, user-friendly, and provides multi-platform support, includes web, android, iOS, WP8, Mac, Windows, etc. Cocos2d-JS makes 2D game programming easier and faster.
 It clarifies the key components of 2D game programming with easy-to-learn, easy-to-use API, which makes it an outstanding framework compared to others.

-Cocos2d-JS is the HTML5 version of Cocos2d-x, includes Cocos2d-html5 and Cocos2d-x JavaScript Binding (JSB).
-The focus of Cocos2d-JS development is bridging Cocos2d between browsers and native applications.
+Cocos2d-JS is the HTML5 version of Cocos2d-x, includes [Cocos2d-html5](https://github.com/cocos2d/cocos2d-html5) and Cocos2d-x JavaScript Binding (JSB).
 On top of the framework provided by Cocos2d-JS, one can write games in JavaScript and have the game run on browsers that supports HTML5 base on Cocos2d-html5.
 The API is completely compatible between Cocos2d-html5 and Cocos2d-x JSB.
 Thus Cocos2d-JS games can therefore run using "Cocos2d JavaScript Binding" on Cocos2d-x without or with very little modification.

 ### 1.1.1 History

 With the rise of Android in 2010, the Cocos2d-x team branched out Cocos2d-x from Cocos2d-iphone not only to focuses on Android platform, but also to targets cross-platform ability as well.
 In 2011, Google sponsored the Cocos2d-x team to port Cocos2d-x to Cocos2d-html5, which focuses on HTML5-ready browsers, Web App.

-[Cocos2d-html5](https://github.com/cocos2d/cocos2d-html5) project was started from Jan.
-29 2012, and released first stable version v2.0 in Aug.
+Cocos2d-html5 project was started from Jan.
+29 2012, and released first stable version v2.0 base on Cocos2d-x v2.0 in Aug.
 2012.
 Meanwhile, Zygna was helping Cocos2d-x team to develop the Cocos2d-x JSB solution to extern Cocos2d-html5's native platform abilility.
 The first coordinated releasing of Cocos2d family was released on Dec.
 4 2012, thenceforth games which developed base on Cocos2d-html5 can be run on web and native platforms.

 Cocos2d-html5 and Cocos2d-x JSB were combined and upgraded to Cocos2d-JS in Mar.
 2014, and released the first statble version v3.0 on Sep.12 2014.
 In Cocos2d-JS v3.0, it reinvented workflows for all platforms, provides a consistent development experience for whichever platform you want to distribute to, no matter web and native.
+Cocos2d-JS v3.0 is super powerful along with all these cool new features: Editors Support, Assets Manager, Object Pool, JS to Objective-C/JAVA reflection, etc.

 ### 1.1.2 Cocos2d-html5 and Cocos2d-x JSB